Ashley (given name): England and Wales

-Ashley was originally a boys' name in England, France and Germany.
-It was first recorded as a male given name in the 16th century and remained exclusively male until around 350 years later.
-Its popularity in England came in part from the prominent 17th-century politician Lord Ashley.
+The use of Ashley as a first name began in England after 1860, likely in honour of Anthony Ashley-Cooper, 7th Earl of Shaftesbury, a social reformer styled Lord Ashley.
+It was used more intensely starting in the 1970s.
 Appearances of the boys' name in popular culture include Ashley Wilkes in 1939's Gone with the Wind and Ash Williams (Ashley Williams) in the 1981 film The Evil Dead.

-Ashley in the United Kingdom remains predominantly male, ranking at #40 in 1996 for boys and staying within the top 100–300 male names given each year.
-Although Ashley was briefly used for British females, it dropped out of the top UK female name charts in 2011.
+Ashley in England and Wales was used predominately for boys, ranking at #33 in 1994 for boys and staying within the top 100–300 male names given each year.
+Ashley was used for English girls but the Ashleigh spelling was preferred, reaching a rank of #55 in 1994.